phelipetls/blog/content/_index.md

 # About

-I'm a software developer from Brazil, Rio.
+Hi, I'm a software developer based in Brazil, Rio.

-I came from an Economics background, but am currently working as a front-end web developer.
+I am currently working as a front-end developer building mobile and web user interfaces with React, JavaScript and TypeScript.

-Lately, I'm mostly busy building user interfaces with React, JavaScript and TypeScript.
-I'm also interested in learning about web APIs, software architecture and infrastructure.
+I'm also interested in learning how things work on the back-end, but my experience with it is limited.

-In my free time, I like to write Python and Lua code.
+Other than that, I like Python, Lua and Linux.